inmanta/examples/solutions-training/0-manual-configuration.md

     A:router-east#
     ```

+    > :bulb: You can also use `commit stay` to stay in candidate mode.

 5. Check the status of the interface we just configured using the `show` command.
     ```console
     --{ + running }--[  ]--